Eastern Idaho Women’s Imaging

 Women 40 years old and older can be seen without a doctor’s referral.
 To schedule an appointment, please call (208) 227-2612.

-Our new center is much cozier, offering a spa-like experience in a more private setting.
 We are located at 2860 Channing Way, Suite 121, in the Medical Office Building west of Eastern Idaho Regional’s ER, so you can still easily access our facility without entering the main hospital.

 We have a supportive, all-female staff, and our breast imaging center is accredited by the American College of Radiology.